mikro-orm/mikro-orm/docs/docs/defining-entities.md

 >
 > `ts-morph` is compatible only with the `tsc` approach.

-> From v3 you can also use default exports when defining your entity.
+> From v3 we can also use default exports when defining your entity.

 Example definition of a `Book` entity follows.
 We can switch the tabs to see the difference for various ways: